Storm Flag Flying: 2003: three-year-old season

-For her three-year-old campaign, Storm Flag Flying was originally being trained for the Kentucky Oaks but McGaughey decided not to rush her.
+Storm Flag Flying was originally being trained for the Kentucky Oaks for her three-year-old campaign, but McGaughey decided not to rush her.
 "Right now we're just waiting on her," he said in March.
 She finally made her seasonal debut in the Comely Stakes on April 18 at Aqueduct Racetrack, finishing second.
 McGaughey decided to skip the Kentucky Oaks and pointed instead towards the Acorn Stakes at Belmont Park in June.
 Despite training well for the race, Storm Flag Flying threw in the worst performance of her career, finishing next to last.
 A few weeks later McGaughey announced, "We discovered a small - and I mean very small - fracture of her right hind cannon bone.
 She was never lame, but I knew something wasn't right.
 I couldn't figure it out, so we sent her to Rood and Riddle."

 2004: four-year-old season

-Storm Flag Flying rebounded in 2004, winning three races including a victory over Hall of Fame champion Azeri in the Grade I Personal Ensign Handicap (a race named for her grandmother) and the Shuvee Handicap.
+Storm Flag Flying rebounded in 2004, winning three races, including a victory over Hall of Fame champion Azeri in the Grade I Personal Ensign Handicap (a race named for her grandmother) and the Shuvee Handicap.
 Bad luck in the 2004 Breeders' Cup Distaff saw Storm Flag Flying running last and trapped on the rail midway through the race.
 When she finally broke through the horses in front of her, she made a strong run down the stretch but finished second after she ran out of ground before she could catch the winner, Ashado.